pagkly/Zed/Investopedia3/Why Early Adopters Matter.md

 Why Early Adopters Matter
 ## What Is Early Adopter?

-The term _early adopter_ refers to an individual or business who uses a new product, [innovation](https://www.investopedia.com/terms/d/diffusion-of-innovations-theory.asp), or technology before others.
-An early adopter is likely to pay more for the product than later adopters but accepts this [premium](https://www.investopedia.com/terms/p/premium.asp) if using the product improves efficiency, reduces cost, increases [market penetration](https://www.investopedia.com/terms/m/market-penetration.asp) or raises the early adopter's social status.
+The term _early adopter_ refers to an individual or business who uses a new product, [[innovation]](https://www.investopedia.com/terms/d/diffusion-of-innovations-theory.asp), or technology before others.
+An early adopter is likely to pay more for the product than later adopters but accepts this [[premium]](https://www.investopedia.com/terms/p/premium.asp) if using the product improves efficiency, reduces cost, increases [[market penetration]](https://www.investopedia.com/terms/m/market-penetration.asp) or raises the early adopter's social status.

-Companies rely on early adopters to provide feedback about product deficiencies and to cover the cost of the product's [research and development](https://www.investopedia.com/terms/r/randd.asp).
+Companies rely on early adopters to provide feedback about product deficiencies and to cover the cost of the product's [[research and development]](https://www.investopedia.com/terms/r/randd.asp).

 ## How an Early Adopter Works

-The [rate of diffusion, or adoption](https://www.investopedia.com/terms/r/rate-of-adoption.asp), of a new product by the market at large can vary according to the type of product and its price.
+The [[rate of diffusion, or adoption]](https://www.investopedia.com/terms/r/rate-of-adoption.asp), of a new product by the market at large can vary according to the type of product and its price.
 Early adopters in the business world face a high level of risk in that they are using a product or technology that may not be perfected, and which may not work with the products used by suppliers and customers or may not be compatible with other products they own.

 An early adopter is someone who uses a new product before everyone else.